+Jessica Kroez, has become the latest Chatham-Kent Economic Development and Small Business Centre superstar thanks to the launch of her new business Wild Child Imagination Studio.
 Jessica Kroez, a former Teletoon web designer who turned full-time mom, and then full-time entrepreneur, has become the latest Chatham-Kent Economic Development and Small Business Centre superstar thanks to the launch of her new business Wild Child Imagination Studio.
 Kroez has invested months into developing a rock solid business plan and has successfully completed the Starter Company Plus program all in the effort to put Wild Child Imagination Studio on the right path for success.

 Wild Child Imagination Studio is a children’s messy art studio where open-ended stations allow children to explore art and sensory materials at their own pace.
 All the activities are designed to inspire kids to take chances, get messy and have fun with the process of creating art without the pressure of an expected outcome.